wuttechadmin/node-red-slim/README.md

-# A Node-Red Slim Container with Alpine
+# A Node-Red Slim Container based from Node18-slim

 Current size is __374MB__ with basic Node-Red UI.

 ## Multi-Stage Docker

-Base and production ready images on `alpine:3.13`, Build Stage through: `nodered/node-red:2.2.2-minimal`
+Base and production ready images on `node18-slim`

 ## Usage